 Using the same chart from above, let’s understand how usage of your features has changed over time.

-On chart 1, select Add Comparison to see how usage has changed from your current time range to the previous one.
+On chart 1, click Compare to previous date range to see how usage has changed from your current time range to the previous one.

 What does this tell you?